 Thoughtful leaders understand that people who are unhealthy (or living in poverty) must be concerned most about their immediate issues—hunger, illness, disability and imminent death.
 Consequently, they are less likely to act positively on longer-term behavior to enhance environmental sustainability.
 As Brundtland understood, jointly solving the issues of health, poverty and environmental sustainability is the only successful route to a world of peace and plenty for all.

 Each year, World Health Day highlights a particular theme.
-For 2018, the theme is universal health coverage.
+For 2022, the theme is “our planet, our health.”
 WHO notes the following: